RayhanaAkterDev/crisis-vault/Software Engineering/Chapter 4 - Software Testing Technique and Strategies/Chapter 4 - Question Lists.md

 14. Define alpha and beta testing. #board_2022
 15. Distinguish between alpha and beta testing.
 16. Distinguish between validation and verification. #board_2022
-17. What is cyclamate complexity?
+17. What is cyclomatic complexity? #board_2021
-18. How to compute the cyclamate complexity in order to find the number of independent paths with examples.
+18. How to compute the cyclomatic complexity in order to find the number of independent paths with examples. #board_2021
 19. Describe basic path of testing.
 20. Define code walkthrough and code inspection.